mbutterick/quad/README.md

 Fonts: mostly OFL, noted in each directory that contains fonts

-Unicode documents: licensed under Unicode terms of use
+Unicode Consortium documents: licensed under Unicode terms of use